-Indigenous Peoples in Nepal is known as Adivasi Janajati classified by the government into 59 ethnic groups.
+Indigenous Peoples in Nepal are known as Adivasi Janajati or Indigenous nationalities, and account for approximately 12 million of the 30 million citizens of Nepal.
+Collectively they speak 117 of the 130 nationally recognized languages, according to the 2011 national census and they are classified by the government into 59 ethnic groups.
 They are the custodians of distinct cultures, languages, spiritual practices, indigenous knowledge and biological diversity.
 They have their own mother tongues, traditional cultures, written and oral histories, traditional homelands and geographical clusters, and they comprise 36 percent of the country's total 26.8 million population.
 At least 25 more ethnic communities are in the process of being recognized as Indigenous Peoples.
 Of the 123 different languages spoken by 125 ethnic and caste groups in Nepal, 95 percent of them are spoken by Indigenous Peoples.

 In the meantime, Indigenous Television also facilitates exchange of information, ideas, stories, cultures and languages of indigenous communities, and transform their lives by supporting them in understanding and fighting for their constitutional, fundamental and human rights, safeguarding their unique practices, helping transfer their indigenous knowledge and skills to future generations and promoting cultural and linguistic diversity and peaceful existence.